xsdk-project/HandsOnLessons/lessons/time_integrators/lesson.md

         Enable dumping of visit files.
 ```

-**Note:** This application may be used to compute the same equation used in
+**Note:** This application may be used to solve the same equation used in
 [Lesson 1](../hand_coded_heat/lesson.md) by using command line options
 `-d 1 -alpha 0`.
 The role of [Lesson 1's](../hand_coded_heat/lesson.md)
 ![](http://latex.codecogs.com/gif.latex?%5Calpha) is played by